Relintai/pandemonium_engine_docs/usage/rendering/multiple_resolutions.md

 hiDPI support
 -------------

-By default, Godot projects aren't considered DPI-aware by the operating system.
+By default, Pandemonium projects aren't considered DPI-aware by the operating system.
 This is done to improve performance on low-end systems, since the operating system's DPI fallback scaling will be faster than letting the application scale itself (even when using the `viewport` stretch mode).